This chapter describes how you set up map information for dashboards and analyses, so that users can visualize and interact with data through maps.

 Edit — Lets you edit the data columns associated with a layer.

-Specifies whether to display the fully qualified name of the column in the BI Key Columns Area or simply the column name.
+- In Show Qualified Names, specifies whether to display the fully qualified name of the column in the BI Key Columns Area or simply the column name.

 - Click OK to close the dialog.